 - Skin turns blue or pales.
 As circulation begins to fail, the body’s blood vessels will involuntarily restrict.

 - Seizures.
 Particularly in younger children, before organ failure, one of the final stages of hyperthermia is seizures.
 The constant exposure to heat impacts the central nervous system, leading to seizures.
 At this point, even if the child receives immediate medical care, they will still likely face lifelong physical injuries.

 - Organ failure.
 Vital organs begin shutting down and become damaged in prolonged exposure to a hot environment.
 The child will go into shock.
 Additionally, heart abnormalities will affect the blood and oxygen supply to vital organs causing them to shut down and fail.

 It is also important to note that children take longer to acclimatize to changes in hot and cold weather.
-An adult will adjust to a heat wave within a week, while a child takes 10 to 14 days.
+An adult will adjust to a heatwave within a week, while a child will take 10 to 14 days.

 NEVER LEAVE YOUR CHILD IN THE CAR ALONE!

 Under no circumstances should you ever leave a child in the car without adult supervision.
 In 80-degree weather, a car can heat up to 123 degrees within 60 minutes.
 It is important that parents remain prudent and conscious of where their children are at all times.